 The nutrition situation continues to deteriorate.
 A recent survey showed that almost one third of families have gaps in their diets, and hardly ever consume foods like pulses, vegetables, fruit, dairy products or meat.
-More than 3 million pregnant and nursing women and children under 5 need support to prevent or cure malnutrition.
+Some 3 million pregnant and nursing women and children under 5 need support to prevent or cure malnutrition.

 More than half of all families are buying food on credit, up by almost 50 percent compared to pre-crisis levels.
 Salary payments for public sector employees have been suspended since September 2016, affecting nearly 30 percent of the Yemeni population who depend on government salaries and pensions.

 The humanitarian situation in Yemen is extremely fragile and any disruption in the pipeline of critical supplies such as food, fuel and medicines has the potential to bring millions of people closer to starvation and death.
 WFP calls for unimpeded access to reach those most in need and avert famine.

 WFP is expanding its operations to be ready to reach up to 12 million people every month.

 What the World Food Programme is doing to respond to the Yemen emergency